marsdrums/test-tutorial/visual-quality/index.md

 ReSTIR (Reservoir-based Spatiotemporal Importance Resampling) is a cutting-edge technique in real-time computer graphics for improving lighting quality.
 It's especially valuable for ray-traced graphics, where simulating light behavior accurately is traditionally very demanding on computational resources.

-Let’s explore what makes it unique without delving too deeply into technical details.
+Let’s explore what makes ReSTIR unique without delving too deeply into technical details.
 When we discussed path tracing, we noted that this rendering method is slow because it requires evaluating a large number of incoming light directions to approximate the solution to the rendering equation, which makes it unsuitable for real-time applications.
 So, how many directions can we feasibly evaluate within the time span of a single frame on modern hardware?
 The answer is surprisingly limited: just one or two.
 Given that a typical path tracer samples around 10,000 directions, which single direction should we prioritize?
 Ideally, it would be the direction that carries the most energy (light), contributing the most to the pixel’s shading.
 But how can we identify this optimal direction?
 This is where ReSTIR comes into play.
 Think of it as a sophisticated 'direction sorter' that can quickly identify the most significant light direction—the one that maximizes energy contribution.

 > [!NOTE]
 > Numerous variations of the ReSTIR algorithm have been developed to adapt to different rendering methods.
 In Jitter, the ReSTIR algorithms is used to compute global illumination by tracing rays in screen-space.